cse-sim/cse/.github/pull_request_template.md

      - [ ] Request changes, or
      - [ ] Approve
  - [ ] Iterate with author until all changes are approved

- ## Final Check
- - [ ] Merge master
- - [ ] Check for new errors or warnings
- - [ ] If you are the last reviewer to approve, merge the pull request and delete the branch